matrixinfer-ai/kthena/docs/matrixinfer/docs/architecture/model-controller.md

 ![model-controller.png](../../static/img/model-controller-architecture.svg)

-Model Controller is a component that help you manage `Model Infer`, `Model Server`, `Model Route`, `AutoscalingPolicy`, `AutoscalingPolicyBinding` based on the `Model` CR that you defined.
+The Model Controller is a component designed to help you manage `Model Infer`, `Model Server`, `Model Route`, `AutoscalingPolicy`,
+`AutoscalingPolicyBinding` resources based on the `Model` Custom Resource (CR) you define.

+## Limitations

-However, there are some limitations when you use Model Controller:
+Please note the following limitations when using the Model Controller:

-- One `Model` can only create one `Model Route`.
+- Each `Model` can create only one `Model Route`.
-- Don't support configure `Model Route` rate limit.
+- Rate limiting for `Model Route` is not supported.
-- Don't support configure `Model Infer` topology.
+- Topology configuration for `Model Infer` is not supported.
-- Don't support configure `AutoscalingPolicy` panicPolicy.
-- Don't support configure `AutoscalingPolicy` behavior.

-You can create these resources directly in such condition.
+- The `panicPolicy` configuration for `AutoscalingPolicy` is not supported.
+- Behavior configuration for `AutoscalingPolicy` is not supported.

+In these cases, you can manually create `Model Infer`, `Model Server`, `Model Route`, `AutoscalingPolicy`, `AutoscalingPolicyBinding` resources as needed.